joeldn/simple-serializer/README.md

 }
 ```

-You can also populate an instance of your class from json by creating an instance of your class and calling the `fillFromJson()` function on it.
+You can also populate an instance of your class from json by creating it and calling the `fillFromJson()` function
- (this requires emitDecoratorMetadata to be set in your tsconfig).
+ (this requires `emitDecoratorMetadata` to be set to `true` in your tsconfig).

 ```js
 const foo = new Foo();